 There’s a reason why rooms shaded by trees are much cooler.
 Lining the outdoor walls with plants offer the same kind of protection from the heat and UV light.

-Which, coincidentally, saves on repainting your walls or replacing vinyl siding from sun damage.
+This, coincidentally, saves on repainting your walls or replacing vinyl siding from sun damage.

 But what about the winter months?
 Well, that totally depends on the types of plants that are used.
 I’ve seen studies where houses using vining plants that die but leave their stems behind on the wall improve temperatures of the home in the winter by five to 10 degrees.